DavJesse/stock-folio/README.md

 ## Purpose

 **Why?**
-This project helps individual investors, students, and finance enthusiasts practice investment strategies and learn about the stock market—without risking real money.
+StockFolio helps individual investors, students, and finance enthusiasts practice investment strategies and learn about the stock market—without risking real money.
 It solves the problem of safely exploring trading concepts, tracking performance, and visualizing market data in a realistic, interactive way.

 ---

 ## Key Features